CGL-er/i-love-scnu/README.md

 # i-love-scnu
 ## 2022-10-23 in scnu

-Let's share our own notes for our lovely teammates!!!
+Let's share our notes for our lovely teammates!!!